nick-lehmann/SnakeCharmerGuide/games/README.md

 1. Create a list with 4 names (Alice, Bob, Diana, Elisa)
 2. Put Charlie inside the friend list
 3. Move Charlie to the middle

+### 🍕 Pizza

+Mario eats a pizza.
+The pizza is so tasty that everytime he eats a slice he wants to say "Mhhhhhh" Everytime he eats a slice his hunger gets lowered by 1 If he is full, stop eating and say "I'm full 🤤"
+When he is finished he says "Mamma mia!
+Buonissima! 😋"

+1. Define a variable "slices" and "hunger"
+2. For each slice say "mhhh"
+3. Check if he has hunger left
+3. When finished say "Mamma ..."

+Bonus Points: say if he is still hungry after eating